hankjordan/bevy_save/README.md

 ### Partial Snapshots

-While `bevy_save` aims to make it as easy as possible to save your entire world, some games also need to be able to save only parts of the world.
+While `bevy_save` aims to make it as easy as possible to save your entire world, some applications also need to be able to save only parts of the world.

 `Builder` allows you to manually create snapshots like `DynamicSceneBuilder`: